prism-break/prism-break/README.md

 ## 3. Translate

-    # you don't have to translate the project yourself,
-    # but make it possible for someone else to do so
+    # make it possible for someone to translate the project
     # by copying your edits to all of the language files:
     ./source/db/*-projects.json